espressif/esp-docs/docs/en/configuring-esp-docs-projects/integrating-esp-docs-into-your-project.rst

 5. Configure the variables mentioned in the jobs that deploy documentation:

   a.
 Find out who the server's admin is.
-To know who this person is and more information about the variables, please refer to `Deploying documentation to docs.espressif.com <https://gitlab.espressif.cn:6688/espressif/esp-docs/-/wikis/Deploying-documentation-to-docs.espressif.com>`__.
+To know who this person is and more information about the variables, please go to Documentation Team Site > Section ESP-Docs User Guide > Deploying documentation to docs.espressif.com.
   b.
 Ask the admin to create an SSH key for you and a directory for your documentation on the server.
   c.
 Go to your project's **Settings** > **CI/CD** and expand the **Variables** section.
 Select **Add variable** and fill in the details for your variables.
 For more information on how to add a variable to a project, see the `GitLab documentation <https://docs.gitlab.com/ee/ci/variables/#add-a-cicd-variable-to-a-project>`__.